 Archiving your research data

-Archiving your data will ensure continued access for you, and for others should you choose to publish or share your data.
+Archiving your data is a requirement of the UTS Research Data Management Procedure and ensures continued access for you, and for others should you choose to publish or share your data.
 You can place your data in managed archival storage by creating a Data Record in Stash.
 At the end of this section there is a video that will step you through this process.

 Data Record – a record of the research data, whether primary or processed, that is used to reach your research findings.
 It should include any documentation necessary to understand or reproduce your research, including code and any type of digital artefact.